oracle-livelabs/common/gitlab-workshop/compute/compute.md

 The command above creates two files under the .ssh folder in the Home directory of the user, a *private key:* ```id_rsa``` and a *public key:* ```id_rsa.pub```.
 Keep the private key safe and don't share its content with anyone.
 The public key will be needed for various activities and can be uploaded to certain systems as well as copied and pasted to facilitate secure communications in the cloud.

-2. **Generate SSH Keys on Windows 10/11**
+2. **Generate SSH Keys on Windows**

 SSH keys on Windows can either be created using **PowerShell** or **Command Prompt**.

-Open a **Powershell** command window on your Windows 10 system by clicking it's icon/tile or by typing 'powershell' in the search field in the Start bar.
+Open a **Powershell** command window on your Windows system by typing 'powershell' in the search field in the Start bar.

 ![powershell](images/powershell1.png)